shungite/retmco/php/wp-content/plugins/captcha/readme.txt

 * Actions: The basic math actions are used - add, subtract, multiply.
 * Label: You can add a label to display captcha in the form.

+= Recommended Plugins =

+The author of the Captcha also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
+You can also use the auto mode or manual mode for updating and set email notifications.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=0864088de1701a5e104ffb77c6d7011c">Updater Pro</a> with more useful features available.
+It allows to update plugins and WordPress core on several websites.
+It can make backup of all your files and database before updating.

 = Translation =

 * Arabic (ar_AR) (thanks to Albayan Design Hani Aladoli)
 * Bangla (bn_BD) (thanks to <a href="mailto:mehdi.akram@gmail.com">SM Mehdi Akram</a>, www.shamokaldarpon.com)
 * Brazilian Portuguese (pt_BR) (thanks to <a href="mailto:brenojac@gmail.com">Breno Jacinto</a>, www.iconis.org.br)
 * Bulgarian (bg_BG) (thanks to <a href="mailto:paharaman@gmail.com">Nick</a>)
+* Catalan (ca) (thanks to <a href="mailto:psiete@gmail.com">Psiete</a>)
 * Chinese (zh_CN) (thanks to Billy Jeans)
 * Croatian (hr) (thanks to <a href="mailto:daniel@geogat.com">Daniel</a>)
 * Czech (cs_CZ) (thanks to Tomas Vesely, <a href="mailto:crysman@seznam.cz">Crysman</a>)